Special Educational Needs and Disabilities

 - Referrals to Thameside Children's Centre for families seeking support, where there are children in the family aged 0-19 years of age.

-- The School Nurse team includes nurses in specialise teams e.g. Diabetes, Epilepsy.
+- The School Nurse team includes nurses who specialise in Diabetes and Epilepsy, for example

-- Planned visit by Local Authority Educational Psychologist, for statutory and commissioned work.
+- Planned visits by Local Authority Educational Psychologist, for statutory and commissioned work.

 The school also has close engagement with the following services to support our pupils: